mgba-emu/gbatek/index.md

 This is useful because DMA cannot read from TCM, and reading from Main RAM would require to recurse cache & write buffer.

+The DMA Filldata is used with Src=Fixed and SAD=40000Exh (which isn't optimal because it's doing repeated reads from SAD, and, for that reason, a memfill via STMIA opcodes can be faster than DMA; the DSi's new NDMA channels are providing a faster fill method with Src=Fill and SAD=Unused).

 ### NDS7 Sound DMA